-Do you have what it takes to become a travel blogger?
+Interested in becoming a travel blogger?
 Trying to learn how to start a travel blog and get paid?
-Then you’ve come to the right place!
+Then these travel blog tips are for you!

-Starting a travel blog was one of the best decisions I’ve ever made (well, after marrying my wife of course).
-I’ve been blogging since 2017, and it’s given me more opportunities than I could ever imagine.
-Back then, I never thought I’d travel to 40 countries by age 26 and quit my corporate job to pursue my lifetime passion.
+Starting a travel blog was one of the best decisions I’ve ever made (well, after marrying my wife, of course).
+I’ve been blogging since 2017, and it’s given me more opportunities than I could ever imagine, including six figures in passive income.
+Back then, I never thought I’d travel to 45 countries by age 27 and quit my corporate job to pursue my lifetime passion.
 It’s truly a privilege.

 For me, travel writing began as a hobby.
-I had no idea that you could make money by starting one.
+I had no idea you could make money by starting one, or better yet…earn way more than a traditional desk job.
 I didn’t follow any travel bloggers, nor did I even know they existed.
-Starting out, I just wanted to document my travel adventures and share them with my family and friends.
-And thankfully, over time, my content was interesting enough to attract other travelers, and later, brands and tourist destinations.
+Starting out, I just wanted to document my travel adventures and share them with family and friends.
+And (thankfully) over time, my content began to attract other travelers, and later, brands and tourist destinations.
 Turns out, professional travel bloggers do exist and there are lots of them making a living from it.

-Getting paid to travel the world or getting paid to work?
+Travel blogging for beginners: Getting paid to travel or getting paid to work?

-I’m not here to tell you that you’ll make six figures a year in passive income by travel blogging.
+Firstly, there is no get-rich-quick scheme in the travel blogging world.
+I’m not here to tell you that you’ll make six figures in passive income by year 2.
 Nor am I here to tell you that travel blogging will allow you to work a ten-hour work week.
 For 99.9% of travel bloggers, that simply isn’t true.
+I make over $100k in passive income per year, but it’s year 4.
+Like everything else in life, it takes time, effort, and perseverance.
+Though with the travel blogging tips and tricks in this article, you can get there much faster.

 I’ve seen many gimmicks out there saying things like “Want to get paid to travel the world?
-Take my course…” These types of ads are often accompanied with an image of someone lounging on a beach, sipping a cocktail, and portraying a lifestyle of all play and no work.
-While this lifestyle may be true for a handful of bloggers and influencers, it’s certainly far from the norm.
+Take my course…” These ads are often accompanied with an image of someone lounging on a beach, sipping a cocktail, and portraying a lifestyle of all play and no work.
+While this lifestyle may be true for some travel bloggers and influencers, it’s certainly far from the norm.

 On the contrary, the most successful travel bloggers I’ve met work harder than anyone; documenting all their travel adventures — through long articles, pictures, and videos — all while managing their website SEO, affiliate partnerships, and collaborations with brands and destinations.
-It’s not exactly your typical vacation.
-It’s a balancing act, really, and it’s the farthest thing from “passive.”
-Though, you can make a lot of money with the right tips and strategies that I’m going to share with you here.
+It’s not exactly your typical vacation, but if you genuinely enjoy traveling and storytelling, it won’t feel like “work” either.
+And thankfully, as far as money goes, the sky is the limit.
+Read on to discover some of the top travel blog tips in 2022!

 In this article, I’ll give you the low-down on what you need to do to become a successful travel blogger.
-The purpose of this post is to give you the tools, techniques, and encouragement to start a successful travel blog in 2020.
-I’ve seen other bloggers write articles on this topic (who have been doing this for much longer than me).
-However, I’ve found that many of their tips are out of touch, unrealistic, and not as relevant to people just starting out today.
+The purpose of this post is to give you the tools, techniques, and encouragement to start a successful travel blog in 2022.
+I’ve seen other bloggers write articles on this topic (who have been doing this longer than me).
+However, I’ve found that many of their tips are outdated and not fully relevant to people just starting out today.
 The game has changed, and I want to give you the most comprehensive, up-to-date, and actionable tips to become a successful travel writer.

 For example, though terms like travel blogger, travel influencer, and Instagram influencer used to mean totally separate things, they are more intertwined than ever before.
-You really have to be both if you want to get ahead.
-Having a strong social media presence will make you a more effective blogger, and vice versa.
+You really have to be all the above if you want to get ahead.
+Having a strong social media presence will make you a more effective blogger (and vice versa).
 Social media account traffic to your blog is also an important part of search engine optimization (SEO), as it sends Google a “social signal” that your site is popular and useful.
 Travel blogging isn’t just about the words you write, but about your ability to connect with your audience via photos and videos.
-This is much more the case today for up and coming travel bloggers than it was for folks who started doing this a decade ago.
+This is much truer today than it was for folks who started doing this a decade ago.

 It’s quite possible to become wildly successful at travel blogging, but you need to work hard to get there.
-If your goal is to get rich quick and get paid to leisurely travel the world, then it won’t work out.
-But if you love traveling, writing, photography, and you’re willing to stick it out for a while, you’ll be rewarded.
+If your goal is to get rich quick and get paid to leisurely travel the world, then it likely won’t work out.
+But if you love traveling, writing, photography, and you’re willing to stick it out for a while, you’ll be rewarded immensely.

 Steps on how to start a travel blog